 Friday, December 23, 2016

-King of the library eight
+King of the library nine

 The "If I Were King of the Library" project was begun so many decades ago on this blog that some of you who only started following along with me here in the past few months or years may not be acquainted with it.
 Others may have forgotten about it after months of my inactivity.
 And still others of you may be grabbing your little computer screen, shaking it in fury, and screaming "It's about time you did another King of the Library!
 I have been waiting forever!"

 Excuse me.
 I apologize.
 I got brain fever.
 While in Africa.
 Hunting powerful ancient relics.
 And, um, saving the world with magic and bravery and adventures.
 But I don't want to brag, or make excuses.